mehmandarov/microprofile-iot/structure.md

 # Gateway #
-* Rest client hack to be able to control the facade
+* Rest client hack to be able to control the facade - this indicates that MicroProfile as well as its implementations still is a young technology so that everything is not yet mature.
+However, certain features we have made use of were not available when we started the preparations for this presentation
+- for instance, OpenAPI were included in the Wildfly Swarm implementation just a couple of weeks ago.
+* Actually, the next version of MicroProfile, 1.4, is released _today_.
+This release is focused on improving documentation and tutorials.
+As of today, well, as of yesterday, the documentation available is somewhat fractured and hard to find.
 * Retry + fallback (HttpConnector::getCloseableHttpResponse)
 * Config - f.ex.
 HueURL or TimeRestConnector
 * Health check